amarks/aiacademia/docs/bibliography.md

 Keyes, Oscar K. and Hyland, Adam (2023) ["Hands Are Hard: Unlearning How We Talk About Machine Learning in the Arts,"](https://digitalscholarship.unlv.edu/tradition_innovations/vol1/iss1/4/) Tradition Innovations in Arts, Design, and Media Higher Education: Vol. 1: Iss.
 1, Article 4.

+Discusses how generative AI creates "bad hands" in art, exploring their implications for media literacy and the importance of human artistic skills.
+As these imperfections may soon vanish with technological advancements, the authors suggest using this moment to rethink our approach to machine learning in art, by intentionally creating "bad hands" to examine AI's influence on art and question the definition of "human" within AI systems.

 ~

 [Solow-Niederman, Alicia, Do Cases Generate Bad AI Law?](https://ssrn.com/abstract=4680641) (December 31, 2023).
 Columbia Science and Technology Law Review, Forthcoming.